rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/666-here-be-dragons.md

 6. The following command checks build-time and deploy-time violations of your security policies in YAML deployment files.

-    Use this command to validate Kubernetes resources in our helm template
+    Use this command to validate Kubernetes resources in our Helm template

     ```bash
     cd /projects/pet-battle-api/chart